 It's been widely reported that Scientology played a significant role in finding Cruise a third wife, vetting young actresses such as Scarlett Johansson and Jessica Alba for the job.
 Ultimately, Cruise and his matchmakers settled on Katie Holmes—an actress 16 years his junior—who could bring a younger, hipper crowd to the faith.

-4. What is Tom Cruise's relationship with Honcho, David Miscavige?
+4. What Is Tom Cruise's Relationship With Scientology Honcho, David Miscavige?

 Tom Cruise has battled gay rumors for decades so, not surprisingly, some have suggested his close relationship with Scientology honcho, David Miscavige, is something other than best buddies.
 Those acquainted with the men, however, say neither one of them is gay but rather fiercely heterosexual and ultra-macho.
 They love to spend time with one another in manly pursuits such as parachuting, riding motorcycles, working out, gambling, and smoking Cuban cigars.